 Leptin also helps control appetite and activity levels over the long-term, too, by keeping the brain apprised of your total body fat levels.

 Despite what many people think, body fat is more than just an ugly, greasy, encumbrance.
-It’s the body’s best way to store energy, and it’s kept humans alive in times of famine for thousands of years.
+It’s the body’s best way to store energy and insulate the body, and it’s protected us humans from famine and cold for thousands of years.

 As a result, the body evolved an elegant and resilient system for keeping careful tabs on how much body fat it has on hand at any one time.